-The route is a mixture of poorly maintained tarmac and very rough gravel tracks.
+The route is a mixture of good road, poorly maintained tarmac and very rough gravel tracks.
 The best tyre for the job is probably the Schwalbe Marathon XR.
 It's very tough and hardwearing, and has a decent tread for the gravel without being too knobbly for tarmac.

 We would advise the following: multi tool, tyre levers, pump, 2 spare inner tube, spare spokes of the correct length to fit your wheels - check with a bike shop, brake pads, a few spare links for your chain, spares for any unique or high-tech items on your bike, e.g. fluid and bleed kit for hydraulic brakes.

 For this tour we have Trek Excalibur and Marlin bikes (or similar) in a range of sizes.
 They are mostly new for this season and all are well maintained bikes with Shimano components and suspension forks.
 Spare parts (tubes, tyre, chains etc.) are included in the price of the bike rental and will be carried in the support vehicle with a tool kit and track pump.
 The bikes are equipped with flat pedals.
-Those who prefer to use spd or clip-in pedals, are welcome to bring these with you, along with your own cycling shoes and cleats.
+If you prefer to use spd or clip-in pedals, you are welcome to bring these, along with your own cycling shoes and cleats.
 You are also welcome to bring your own saddle.
 The guide will carry some spares and tools for fixing punctures etc. but we suggest bringing a couple of spare inner tubes (26 x 1.75), a pump and a puncture repair kit.
 If you are able to do a simple repair yourself this will avoid the need to wait for assistance should the team or support vehicle be any distance away.
 Helmets are not included in the bike hire, you will need to bring your own helmet.

 Here's our recommended kit list.
 It's not rigid - feel free to vary it at as necessary: